COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 The tool is accessible at [https://budget.sandiego.gov](https://budget.sandiego.gov).

 ## City Clerk
-Although not live yet, we repurposed the coordinator dashboard code for the City Clerk to help her office keep track of Records Disposition Schedules.
+Although not live yet, we repurposed the coordinator dashboard code for the City Clerk to help keep track of Records Disposition Schedules.

 ![cdash](http://take.ms/2u2QS)